 The score report details the areas in which a candidate demonstrates technical strength and the areas in which the candidate shows a need for improvement.
 The report provides a numeric score for overall exam performance.

 Apple provides numeric scaled scores on all exams that provide the candidate with some indication of their level of performance on the exam.
 Apple has worked with customers and testing industry experts to create an exam scale that is consistent across all exams.

 In most cases, each item is worth one point; however, some questions or question types may be worth more than one point.
 Apple does not provide information about how many points specific items are worth.

 Points are not deducted for incorrect answers for single answer questions; if you answer incorrectly, you will simply not earn the credit associated with answering correctly.
 However, for exams with multiple answer questions, .25 point is deducted for each incorrect answer.
 This prevents someone from simply selecting all options to earn the maximum number of points.

 No, it does not indicate an error.
 It is not uncommon for candidates to obtain similar or identical scores on multiple attempts of an exam.
 Receiving the same score on multiple attempts does not indicate that the program computing the results is in error.

 You answered all the questions in that section incorrectly.

-In some cases, you may experience a delay of up to a minute while your next question loads.
-Prometric's software is designed to accommodate this event.
+In some cases, you may experience a delay of a few seconds while your next question loads.
 A delay between questions does not impact the responses you have recorded.
 Your exam will be scored correctly regardless of delays between questions.

 Although Apple Certification exams provide feedback about the areas where examinees need to develop their skills further, Apple Certification exams are not designed to provide detailed feedback.
 We encourage you to use the relevant Exam Preparation Guides to identify your strengths and weaknesses.